Best internet providers for expats in the Netherlands 2026

 Technology

-- • Up to 8 Gbps symmetrical on fiber (network-dependent)
+- • Up to 8 Gbps symmetrical on fibre (network-dependent)

 - • 5G fixed wireless (Klik&Klaar) - unique offering